tiange997/Sims4StorylineVis/README.md

 ## Visualizing League of Legends Matches

-Since storyline visualization could provide information of time, players and events in a direct manner, and is less developed.
-I adapted this framework to visualize League of Legend matches.
+Since storyline visualization could provide information of time, players and events in a direct manner, and is less developed, I adapted this framework to visualize League of Legend matches.
+For more details, check [our paper](https://dl.acm.org/doi/10.1145/3611058).
 As for now, this web app supports visualizing the following information:
 - Basic player information (which champion is used for which team)
 - Players' positions in 1 minute intervals